The Courier Program is a summer service-learning program distinguished by its legacy and the adventuresome nature of its

 - Insight into the healthcare sector and the challenges and opportunities of public health and primary care in rural and underserved communities

 - Mentorship from nurses, nurse practitioners, doctors, social workers, and/or nurse‐midwives

 - Personal growth including responsibility, accountability, and working in a team

 Working Conditions & Environment

 Couriers will be working in rural and underserved areas.
-Some sites will be underdeveloped in terms of infrastructure, and Couriers should expect below‐average access to internet, food choices and other amenities typically associated with urban areas.
+Some sites will be underdeveloped in terms of infrastructure, and Couriers should expect below‐average access to Internet, food choices and other amenities typically associated with urban areas.
 This should be expected upon arrival.

 Each site varies in its level of structure and skill set desired.
 Successful applicants will be matched to sites in part based on their personal motivation level and skill set in addition to their personal preference.
 Though it is the ultimate goal of the Courier Program, its sites, and its staff members to ensure that each Courier receives a meaningful shadowing experience, there will be times of lull and delay in the daily schedule.
 This is simply the environment of rural healthcare; some days may be extremely busy, others may not.
 It is important for the Courier to be flexible and adaptable to schedules and daily demands.
 Additionally, Couriers should be self-motivated, seeking out opportunities to assist in areas without being told.